nens/threedi-docs/test/_sources/d_water_system.rst.txt

 #.
 Now draw your channels from connection node to connection node.
 Make sure you snap the start and end-points to the connection nodes and fill out the connection_node_start_id and connection_node_end_id for every channel feature.
 Then fill all the attribute fields for all channels except the id's and save your edits.

 #.
 Every channels needs at least one cross-section.
 Start by adding one or multiple cross-section definitions in the table v2_cross_section_definition.
-You have several options to define you profile, check the :ref:`database-overview` for more details.
+You have several options to define you profile, check the :download:`database-overview <pdf/database-overview.pdf>` for more details.
 One definition can be used on multiple locations.
-Note that the v2_cross_section_definition id’s are filled after you save your edits.
+Note that the v2_cross_section_definition id's are filled after you save your edits.

 #.
 You can place cross-sections on channels using the v2_cross_section_location.
 You may place multiple cross-sections on one channel.
 When placing locations, consider the following: